 Generally, the U.S. government does not require a visa sponsorship for B-2 visas.
 A foreign visitor who has a healthy financial background and who meets the other requirements for visa, can typically obtain a B-2 visitor visa without a sponsor.
 If a family member or friend is willing to sponsor the visitor, that means that the sponsor has agreed to cover the costs should the visitor no longer have the means to pay.
 It mitigates the possibility the visitor will become a public charge.

 To sponsor a visitor, the supporter prepares Form I-134, Declaration of Financial Support.
 He or she must submit the I-134 declaration, a letter of invitation, and supporting documents as evidence of their financial ability to bear the expenses of the trip.

 When American employers are unable to find qualified workers within the United States, various programs enable them to hire workers from outside the U.S. This is a great opportunity for foreign nationals to enter the U.S. for the purpose of employment.
 These jobs may be short engagements or could provide visa sponsorship for a green card.

 Although there are various U.S. work visa types for foreign workers with specialized skills, most focus is on the popular H-1B visa.
 These visas are temporary and must be renewed regularly.
 Visa sponsorship means an employer is willing to obtain a work visa for highly-qualified candidates who live outside the United States.
-It’s not a simple process for employers.
-They must prove that they were unable to fill their vacancies with qualified American workers for sponsoring a visa.
-When an organization sponsors an employment visa for a new employee, they help complete the application, prepare labor certification paperwork, and represent the petitioner for the visa.
+It's not a simple process for employers.
+They must prove that they were unable to fill their vacancies with qualified American workers before sponsoring a visa.
+When an organization sponsors an employment visa for a new employee, they help complete the application, prepare labor certification paperwork, and act as the petitioner for the visa.

 3 Ways to Find a Sponsor for an Employment Visa